Headaches, Migraines and Neck Pain

 These are all great therapies, but they don't fix the metabolic issue in your muscles.
 Muscle knots are localized contractions in your muscles that are so intense they feel hard.
 Yes, like when you flex your bicep, and it feels hard, these muscle knots feel hard too.
 The difference is the muscle knots in your neck, or anywhere in your body, never let go.
 Why is that?

 If you read "How Lasers Work" on this website, you know that tight muscles are like rigor mortis.
 Rigor mortis is the intense muscle contraction that happens hours after a person dies.
-This doesn't make sense, however.
+But this doesn't make sense.
 Why, when someone dies, do their muscles go into hard contraction?
-The reason is that there's no energy production in the muscle cells anymore because the blood flow has stopped, and muscle cells run out of fuel to stay loose.
+The reason is that there is no energy production in the muscle cells anymore because the blood flow has stopped, and muscle cells run out of fuel to stay loose.
 Yes, muscle cells burn a lot of energy to stay loose.
 They use more energy to lift weights and exercise, for example, but they still consume energy even at rest.
 This energy is used to operate calcium pumps in muscle cells.
 When the calcium pumps have plenty of ATP energy to pump calcium, the muscles stay nice and relaxed.
 But when the ATP levels decrease, the calcium pumps, which also consume ATP energy, begin to fail, and calcium builds up near the muscle contractile proteins, which initiate contraction.

 This has nothing to do with calcium being bad.
 Not at all.
 It's just not where it's supposed to be because the calcium pumps aren't working well.
 When this effect is localized in muscles, you get muscle knots.
 Areas of intense contraction may or may not hurt, but they feel tight and hard, and you can't release them by pressing on them because the problem is a chemical problem with decreased ATP production.